Irish Surveyor Monitors Europe’s Last Remaining Peatlands with Affordable High-Accuracy Receivers and Esri Collector for ArcGIS

 “They weren’t future proof,” Crushell said.

-A Tried and True App, Collector for ArcGIS, Gathers a Lot of Data on Irish Wetlands
+An Affordable, High-Accuracy Receiver and Collect Gather a Lot of Data on Irish Wetlands

 For the past five years, WSI had been using iPhones and iPads with Collector for ArcGIS to record field data.
 The staff were already familiar with the Collector interface and particularly liked being able to easily input a large quantity of text notes into Collector.